 Liberation of Manbij (June – August 2016)

-YPG is cooperating with the International Coalition Against Daesh since autumn 2014.
+The YPG has been cooperating with the International Coalition Against Daesh since autumn 2014.

-Related to the Defense Ministry and according to the laws of the Democratic Self-Administration, the YPG continues its defense mission throughout Rojava-Northern Syria.
+Within the Defense Ministry and according to the laws of the Democratic Self-Administration, the YPG continues its mission to defend the people throughout Rojava-Northern Syria.